HandsOnDataViz/book/docs/HandsOnDataViz.md

     click the pencil symbol to edit more code.

-Wherever you see the `EDIT` code comment, this points out a line that you should modify.
+Wherever you see the `EDIT` code comment, this points out a line that you can easily modify.
 For example, look for the code block shown below that sets up the initial center point of the map and its zoom level.
-Insert a new latitude and longitude coordinate to set a new center point, and find your coordinates with online tools such as [LatLong.net](https://www.latlong.net/) or Google Maps.
-TODO: Show how to find coords in GMaps here, or link if it appears earlier in the book.
+Insert a new latitude and longitude coordinate to set a new center point, and find your coordinates with online tools such as [LatLong.net](https://www.latlong.net/) or Google Maps. **TODO:** Show how to find coords in GMaps here, or link if it appears earlier in the book.

       var map = L.map('map', {
         center: [41.77, -72.69], // EDIT latitude, longitude to re-center map